 There are four commonly used processes in thermal spraying; Flamespray, Arcspray, Plasma Spray and High-Velocity Oxygen Fuel (HVOF).
 In this piece, we will take a back-to-basics look into the technical background and workings of the wire flame spray process.

-In the Metallisation Wire Flamespray process, the raw material in the form of a single wire or cord, is fed by a driven roller system into the centre of an oxygen-gas flame where it is melted.
-An annular air nozzle then applies a jet of high-pressure air, which atomises and projects the molten material towards the work piece.
+In the Metallisation Wire Flamespray process, the raw material in the form of a single wire or cord is fed by a driven roller system into the centre of an oxygen-gas flame where it is melted.
+An annular air nozzle then applies a jet of high-pressure air, which atomises and projects the molten material towards the workpiece.
 The molten spray solidifies instantly on the component surface to form a dense, strongly adherent coating that has no drying or curing time.
-The driving of the wire is typically via an air motor and gearbox that forms part of the pistol.
+The driving of the wire is typical via an air motor and gearbox that forms part of the pistol.

 The gas fuel used varies, depending on the wire to be sprayed and in some cases, the application.
 The two most common gas fuels used are Propane and Acetylene.